 Use the infographic below to find the best shade cloths for your garden.
 Keep in mind that this is a general guide — we recommend that you seek advice from other experienced growers in your area who know your specific climate better than we do.

 The most commonly used percentages of shade cloth for vegetables range from 30-50%.
-In northern climates, 30% shade cloth is the recommended density for extending the growing season into the summer for cool-loving crops like lettuce, spinach and Cole crops.
+In northern climates, 30% shade cloth is the recommended density for extending the growing season into the summer for cool-loving crops like lettuce, spinach and cold crops.
 In southern climates, 50% shade cloth is recommended for these same crops.
-In both northern and southern climates, 30% shade cloths are used to protect Solanaceae crops like tomatoes and peppers from sunscald.
+In both northern and southern climates, 30% shade cloths are used to protect nightshades like tomatoes and peppers from sunscald.

 The use of shade cloths and covers is an effective way for farmers to intentionally create artificial microclimates by blocking out a portion of the direct light that reaches their plants.
 Doing so can reduce the average temperature around plants by 10 degrees or more depending on the density of the shade.

 It's important to pay close attention to your plants as they grow under garden shade cloth.
 If they aren’t receiving enough light, they may become leggy as they stretch and stress for ample light.
 One grower we talked with recently experienced this while growing salad greens under shade cloth during the heat of the summer.
 What they quickly learned was that when they kept the shade cloth on for an entire day, the greens became leggy and droopy.
 But, if they gave the greens full light until 3-4pm and only put on the shade cover after misting off the greens, they did just fine.
 Just like the farmer we spoke with, you will probably have to do some experimenting to figure out when and how to use your shade cloths to create the right microclimate for your plants and crops.

 We're guessing you might have some other questions about how to find the right shade cloths for your garden.
 Listed below are the answers to some of the most common questions we hear at Bootstrap Farmer!